Monthly Archives: May 2009

 Tips for Working with Different Cultures in the Classroom

-Have you ever stop to consider how is culture different from society and the cultural differences before engaging in any of the following: Appropriateness of using telephone to communicate with parents Patting a child on the head as a sign of affection Expecting children to look you in the eye when being scolded Looking people … Continue reading Tips for Working with Different Cultures in the Classroom »
+Consider the cultural differences before engaging in any of the following: Appropriateness of using telephone to communicate with parents Patting a child on the head as a sign of affection Expecting children to look you in the eye when being scolded Looking people you’ve just met in the eye when simply talking Shaking hands, pointing, … Continue reading Tips for Working with Different Cultures in the Classroom »

 Working with Students with Special Needs: Part VI – Activities for Gifted and High-Achieving Students